Accessible Bathroom Plumbing: ADA Compliance & Aging-in-Place Design

 Walk-In Showers, Tub Conversions & Plumbing Requirements

 For aging homeowners and people with disabilities, replacing a standard bathtub is often the single most impactful change.
-Walk-in and roll-in shower designs eliminate the dangerous step-over required by traditional tubs.
+Walk-in and roll-in shower designs eliminate the dangerous step-over required by traditional tubs, and industry data show they remain the most-requested aging-in-place upgrade in 2026.

 Curbless (Roll-In) Shower Essentials